Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids

-\quad This poses a fundamental question of the relevance of local and non-local contributions to the OHE for the orbital signal measured in different types of experiments.
-On the side of ground-state orbital magnetization, for example, it is well-known that the relationship between the latter fundamental object and the signal measured with spectroscopic techniques such as XMCD or photoemission is not at all straightforward~\cite{verma2025orbital,stohr1999exploring,van1993spin}.
-Similarly, establishing a relation between the current-induced orbital accumulation at a surface and bulk orbital currents requires careful consideration of the effect of the surface and scattering mechanisms~\cite{go2024local}.
-At the same time, when interpreting orbital torque experiments in magnetic heterostructures, it is important to consider the selectivity of the orbital current absorption by the local exchange field of magnetic atoms, which is crucial in mediating specific types of torques~\cite{zeer2025orbital,hayashi2023observation,hayashi2025crystallographic,go2025orbital,fukunaga2023orbital,go2020orbital}.
+This raises a fundamental question regarding the relevance of local and non-local contributions to the OHE for the orbital signal measured in different types of experiments.
+For ground-state OM, for example, it is well established that the relationship between this fundamental quantity and the signal measured by spectroscopic techniques such as XMCD or photoemission is not straightforward~\cite{verma2025orbital,stohr1999exploring,van1993spin}.
+Similarly, establishing a relation between current-induced orbital accumulation at a surface and bulk orbital currents requires careful consideration of surface effects and scattering mechanisms~\cite{go2024local}.
+When interpreting orbital torque experiments in magnetic heterostructures, it is additionally important to consider the selectivity of the orbital current absorption by the local exchange field of magnetic atoms, which is crucial in mediating specific types of torques~\cite{zeer2025orbital,hayashi2023observation,hayashi2025crystallographic,go2025orbital,fukunaga2023orbital,go2020orbital}.